LibrePhotos/librephotos-linux/Cleanup.md

 Or dirty way:
 Delete all releated files in the `/usr/local/include`, also check in the `/usr/local/....` documentation files, etc.

+Sometimes Librephotos not starting after installation.
+If on the systems left some old compiled packages, will result version mismatch, and gunicorn (backend) will not start.
+Uninstall compiled (local) software and try again.

 # Cleanup database by droping it and user
 ``` bash